Investing Taxes in Spain (2026):

 Is there a wealth tax in Spain on investment portfolios?

 Yes.
-Spain’s Impuesto sobre el Patrimonio applies to net assets above €700,000, with an additional €300,000 exemption for the primary residence.
+Spain’s Impuesto sobre el Patrimonio applies to net assets above €700,000.
 Rates and exemptions vary dramatically by autonomous community.
-Madrid and Andalucía residents effectively pay zero (100% bonificación).
-Catalonia, Valencia, and the Balearic Islands apply the full progressive scale with top rates reaching 2.75–3.45%.
-A national solidarity tax also applies above €3,000,000 for all Spanish residents regardless of community.
+Madrid and Andalucía residents effectively pay zero.
+Catalonia, Valencia, and the Balearic Islands apply full progressive rates up to 2.75–3.45%.
+A national solidarity tax also applies above €3,000,000 for all residents.
+Note the 60% cap: combined Wealth Tax and Personal Income Tax cannot exceed 60% of your PIT taxable base — if exceeded, Wealth Tax can be reduced by up to 80%.

 QuantRoutine provides educational content only.
 Nothing on this page constitutes tax, legal, or financial advice.
 Spanish tax rules vary by autonomous community and are subject to change — consult a qualified asesor fiscal for advice specific to your situation.
 Always verify current rules with the AEAT (Agencia Tributaria) before filing.